 In the 2020-2021 season they are scheduled to perform concerts in the UK and across Europe, in the USA and Japan.
-The season start saw the launch of ‘Live From London’, the ground-breaking global streaming festival hosted by the VOCES8 Foundation that connects performers with audiences around the world.
+The season start saw the launch of ‘LIVE From London’, the ground-breaking global streaming festival hosted by the VOCES8 Foundation that connects performers with audiences around the world.
 It was followed by a Christmas festival featuring musicians from around the world, premieres of new music, and a young performer feature.
-Spring and Summer festivals will continue the success of ‘Live From London’.
+Spring and Summer festivals continue the success of ‘LIVE From London’.

 This season also sees the launch of the VOCES8 Digital Academy, an online choral programme for high schools and colleges featuring live interaction with members of the ensemble, live and recorded lectures, and video resources to learn and perform music from the renaissance to today.

 With an on-going programme of recordings, videos and live broadcasts, VOCES8 is heard regularly on albums, international television and radio, as well as maintaining a vibrant web performance presence.
 The ensemble is a Decca Classics artist and alongside releases on its own label, VOCES8 Records, has released acclaimed recordings that have all reached the top of the classical charts; a major new album with Decca Classics, “Infinity”, is planned for release in August 2021.